SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.7.x/05-migration/03-running-migration.md

 # Running Migration

-After you have defined the migrations, you can apply or revert migrations in console or on application startup.
+After you have defined the migrations, you can apply or revert migrations in the terminal or on application startup.

 ## Command Line Interface (CLI)

-Running migration manually in console.
-You should set `DATABASE_URL` in your environment, follow the instruction [here](03-generate-entity/01-sea-orm-cli.md#configure-environment) to configure it.
+Migrations can be run manually in the terminal. `DATABASE_URL` must be set in your environment, follow the instructions [here](03-generate-entity/01-sea-orm-cli.md#configure-environment) to configure it.

 Supported commands:
 - `init`: Initialize migration directory